 Chart C shows the quarterly average SMRs from Chart B for each year, with values plotted by week number to aid comparison.
 We note that although lines are labelled by calendar year, the quarterly averages for weeks towards the start and end of each year will be affected by mortality in earlier and later years respectively.
-The chart again illustrates the relatively low level of mortality in the first half of 2019.
+The chart again illustrates the relatively low level of mortality observed so far in 2019.
+Standardised mortality rates from the start of June to mid-August (week 22 to week 33) were very similar in 2018 and 2019, and were markedly lower than the level of mortality observed in the same periods in 2014 to 2017.